t3abdulg/Twitter-Topic-Modelling/README.md

 # Twitter-Topic-Modelling <br />
-Topic Modelling and Sentiment Analysis on Tweets Using LDA  <br />
+Topic Modelling and Sentiment Analysis on Tweets Using LDA

+##About

+This project utilizes LDA to model topics amongst queried tweets, and performs sentiment analysis on the tweets.
+The potential use cases of some of the concepts utilized in this project are almost infinite.

 ##How does it Work?